 Finally, fans of Yutaka Hiiragi’s Shinmai Shimai no Futari Gohan have something else to look forward to.
 Come October, a live-action adaptation of the cooking manga will begin airing on Japanese TV, and that’s pretty interesting news.

 Even though this isn’t really a yuri manga, there’s a little bit of subtext here and there, and even though most of us Westerners probably won’t be able to watch it, I’d bet that the food and slight yuri undertones might make this show pretty entertaining.

-Since I’m totally out of the loop, I totally missed the announcement from Seven Seas that came last week mentioning that they’d be announcing five new yuri licenses.
-But regardless, we’ll update this post and include that info anyway. 😛
+Since I’m totally out of the loop, I totally missed the announcement from Seven Seas that came last week mentioning that they’d be announcing 5 new yuri licenses.
+Regardless, we’ll update this post and include that info anyway. 😛

 The first announcement was Goodbye, My Rose Garden by Dr. Pepperco, and here’s the synopsis~

 England, the early 1900s.
 Alice, a young noblewoman, has a Japanese maid named Hanako working in her household.
 The two have a fairly typical relationship…until the day Alice begs Hanako to kill her.
 As Hanako tries to figure out why her mistress would make such a terrible request, she and Alice grow closer until an entirely new feeling begins to blossom between them.
 Don’t miss this poignant tale about women falling in love in historical Britain.